rohantanwar0809/simple-react-dashboard/README.md

 # Dashboard UI

-This project consists a simple dashboard UI made usng React.
+This project consists a simple dashboard UI made using React(CRA).

 ## Available Scripts